The five star church

 In retaliation, the king tortured him and him thrown to his death into the Vltava River.
 From where was he thrown?
 From the spot on the Charles Bridge where his statue stands.

 They say that on the night John of Nepomuk was killed, five bright stars appeared in the sky above him.
 This is why he has the halo of five stars around his head in his statue.
 But this story also inspired the amazing design of his pilgrimage church at Zelená hora.

 Visiting the Pilgrimage Church of Saint John of Nepomuk

 Work on the Pilgrimage Church of Saint John of Nepomuk started in 1719.
-The architect who was chosen for the design, Jan Santini Aichel, had an excellent reputation for other church projects he had done in the region – so he was given a fair amount of independence.
+The architect who was chosen for the design, Jan Santini Aichel, had an excellent reputation for other church projects he had done in the region (including the Cathedral of Our Lady at Sedlec in Kutná Hora) – so he was given a fair amount of independence.
 He took this freedom (and the artistic blessing of the local abbot) and created a masterpiece.

 Santini used the five bright stars as his inspiration and created a ground plan that looked like a five-pointed star.
 Around the edge of the interior of the church are five triangular chapels and five oval chapels.

 The church is set on a hill and I easily spot it from the bottom as I arrive.
 The hill has been mainly cleared of trees and there is no other development – the building stands out against the sky.
 As I get closer, I can see that the central building is in the middle of a grassed area that is surrounded by a ring cloister.
 This cloister has ten sections with five chapels and five gates as entrances.